AndreyMZ/md-to-confluence/README.md

     -  `note-autogen` - add to the top of the page an information panel which says that this page is automatically generated.
 Boolean.
 Default: false.

+- `toc` - Table of Content (TOC).
+Boolean or object.
+Default: no TOC.

-- `toc-title` - title of TOC (Table of Content).
+    - `title` - the title of the TOC.
+String.
 Default: no title.

-- `toc-min-level` - minimum header level to include in TOC.
+    - `min-level` - the minimum heading level to report in the TOC.
+Integer.
+Optional.

-- `toc-depth` - maximum header level to include in TOC.
+    - `max-level` - the maximum heading level to report in the TOC.
+Integer.
+Optional.

 If username is not specified as part of the URL, it is guessed from first `author` (e.g.: John Smith -> jsmith).
 If `author` is not specified, default username is from the environment or password database.